ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/index.md

 {% capture text %}

-In our Unit we work on a broad range of cutting-edge fundamental research topics in the field of Machine Learning to strenghten the development of high-level AI in Europe.
-Our research topics include ... .
+In our Unit we combine high-level expertise from various topics within the field of fundamental Machine Learning to strenghten the development of high-level AI in Europe.
+Our research topics range from ... to ... and from ... to ... .

 {%
   include button.html